25 Sep Birds Strike! | Oct 2019

 Greed and exploitation are not sustainable.
 Eventually these strategies will exhaust essential resources and/or they will overwhelm us with pollution.

 So we need to change.
-And we need to change now because these statistics are an important warning.
+And we need to change now.

 At a Global Level We Need to:

-1) Create a social strategy based on compassion (instead of on fear, greed, and power).
+1) Create a social strategy based on compassion (instead of on greed and power).

 As a result, this would end the social ills that cause war, revolutions, and social disorder.